KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 This decline membership in the United States and Europe was not due to a change in population, since the populations of these regions have greatly increased since then.
 Also,

+This seems to point to apathy for the religion as a primary reason for the decline, at least up until the internet and other technology became widely available to the masses and diverted attention to the cloud.

 ## LifeChurch

 The answer might be found by taking a look at the success of LifeChurch.
 LifeChurch's Google Trends Graph results are up and to the right.